 Lasting memorials to this great generation can be found at both the Battle of Britain Memorial site at Capel-le-Ferne, and the Battle of Britain Monument situated on Victoria Embankment – London.

-Tom wouldn’t call himself a hero, but he forever will be in my eyes.
+Tom would never call himself a hero, but to all those who knew him he forever will be.